Sustained Excellence in Scholarship

 The University Award for Sustained Excellence in Scholarship recognizes the outstanding achievements and dedication of a faculty member who has demonstrated sustained excellence in scholarly or creative work and who has been a faculty member of Santa Clara University for a minimum of ten years.

 1. Nominations for the University Award for Sustained Excellence in Scholarship are invited each Spring by the Associate Vice Provost for Faculty Development.
 Any Santa Clara University faculty member may nominate a colleague at SCU for the award.

 2. All nominations must be completed through the Sustained Excellence Nomination form.

 3. A current curriculum vitae of the nominee must be emailed to firstname.lastname@example.org for consideration.

 4. The following criteria are required for eligibility:

 - The nominee must be a tenured faculty member or senior lecturer who has demonstrated sustained excellence in scholarly or creative work and who has been a faculty member of Santa Clara University for a minimum of ten years.

 - The nominee has not previously won this award.

 5. Once nominated, a faculty member stays in the pool of candidates under active consideration for two years, and may be nominated again any number of times.

 6. The deadline for nominations will be announced annually by the Associate Vice Provost for Faculty Development.
-For the 2016-17 academic year, the deadline is Monday, April 24, 2017.
+The deadline is Monday, April 23, 2018.

 7. The recipient of the University Award for Sustained Excellence in Scholarship will be determined by the University Research Committee.
 Members of the committees who determine the awards and those to whom they report are ineligible for nomination.